princeton-vl/infinigen/README.md

 $BLENDER -noaudio --background --python generate.py -- --seed 0 --task render -g desert simple --input_folder outputs/helloworld/fine --output_folder outputs/helloworld/frames -p render.render_image_func=@flat/render_image
 ```

+The full specification for the ground-truth is located in [GroundTruthAnnotations.md](/GroundTruthAnnotations.md), including instructions for our own OpenGL-based implementation with additional annotations.

 Output logs should indicate what the code is working on.
 Use `--debug` for even more detail.
 After each command completes you can inspect it's `--output_folder` for results, including running `$BLENDER outputs/helloworld/coarse/scene.blend` or similar to view blender files.
 We hide many meshes by default for viewport stability; to view them, click "Render" or use the UI to unhide them.

 #### Generate image(s) in one command